 Concern America's Board of Directors

-Kathy Esfahani Vice President
+Kathy Esfahani President

 Senior Research Attorney: California Court of Appeal, 4th District, Div III